oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

         name: weblogic-domain-storage-volume
 ```

-#### Verify Logs Exported to ELK
+#### Verify logs are exported to Elasticsearch

-Once the admin and managed server pods have started with all the changes describe above, the logs should now be sent to ELK.
+Once the administration and managed server pods have started with all the changes describe above, the logs should now be sent to Elasticsearch.

-You can check if the fluentd container is successfully tailing the log by executing a command like `kubectl logs -f bobs-bookstore-admin-server -n bob fluentd`.
+You can check if the `fluentd` container is successfully tailing the log by executing a command like `kubectl logs -f bobs-bookstore-admin-server -n bob fluentd`.
 The log output should like similar to this:
 ```text
 2019-10-01 16:23:44 +0000 [info]: #0 starting fluentd worker pid=13 ppid=9 worker=0
 2019-10-01 16:23:44 +0000 [warn]: #0 /scratch/logs/bobs-bookstore/managed-server1.log not found.
 Continuing without tailing it.